 Kate Bernheimer has been called “one of the living masters of the fairy tale” (Tin House).
 She is the author of a novel trilogy and the story collections Horse, Flower, Bird and How a Mother Weaned Her Girl from Fairy Tales, and the editor of four anthologies, including the World Fantasy Award winning and bestselling My Mother She Killed Me, My Father He Ate Me: Forty New Fairy Tales and xo Orpheus: 50 New Myths.
 She is an Associate Professor of English at the University of Arizona in Tucson, where she teaches fairy tales and creative writing.

-Jon Riccio is a PhD candidate at the University of Southern Mississippi's Center for Writers.
-The poetry editor for Fairy Tale Review, he received his MFA from the University of Arizona.
+Jon Riccio is a PhD candidate at the University of Southern Mississippi’s Center for Writers.
+He serves as a contributing interviewer for the University of Arizona Poetry Center’s 1508 blog.
+Recent work appears in decomP, E·ratio, Gravel, and Word For/ Word, among others.

 Sarah Murray hasn’t lived in the same place longer than eight months for a very long time.
 Originally from Los Angeles and a recent graduate of the MA creative writing program at UC Davis, she is a Chicana femme obsessed with roads, fairy tales, and horizons that elude her.
 Oh, and she loves dogs and whiskey.

 Cat Powell is a writer and teacher based in New York City.
-She will complete her MFA at Columbia University in spring 2017.
+She completed her MFA in fiction at Columbia University.

 Michelle Rosquillo studies poetry in the MFA Creative Writing Program at the University of North Carolina at Greensboro.
 Her creative work has appeared in UNCG’s student-run magazine Coraddi, and in digital publications Elephant Journal, Hennen’s Observer, and storySouth.
 She lives in Greensboro with her wife.

-Matthew Schmidt is working on a PhD in English at the University of Southern Mississippi.
-His poems have been published in Hobart, indicia, Word For/Word, and elsewhere.
+Matthew Schmidt completed his PhD at the University of Southern Mississippi and his MFA at the University of Arizona.
+His poems have been published in Hobart, Pleiades, The Seattle Review, Territory, and elsewhere.

 Nix Therese is a sonically-driven, compassionate poet from New Orleans.
 Their latest project, Snow Black, has earned them support from VONA/Voices and the Women's Voices mentorship program.
 This retelling of "Snow White" is set in southern Louisiana and prioritizes racial tension, gender exploration, and the processes of trauma.
 Updates, publications, and a full bio can be found at artistecard.com/nixtherese.